Shiva67555/soc-design-and-planning-vsd/README.md

 ![image alt](https://github.com/Shiva67555/soc-design-and-planning-nasscom-vsd/blob/main/Screenshot%20from%202025-12-11%2020-09-16.png?raw=true)

-Day 4: Timing-Aware Physical Design and Custom Cell Integration Session Summary The fourth day of the workshop concentrated on understanding timing behavior before routing, aligning standard cell layouts with routing tracks, and integrating a custom-designed inverter into the OpenLANE flow.
-The lab sessions emphasized timing optimization, LEF generation, synthesis tuning, and post-synthesis timing verification.
+# Day 4 focused on timing-aware physical design, with an emphasis on analyzing timing behavior prior to routing and aligning standard cell layouts with routing tracks.
+The session also covered integrating a custom inverter into the OpenLANE flow, supported by hands-on labs involving timing optimization, LEF generation, synthesis tuning, and post-synthesis timing verification.

 Pre-Routing Timing Perspective Before detailed routing begins, it is critical to evaluate timing to prevent late-stage violations.
 Pre-layout timing analysis allows designers to identify long paths, improper buffering, and clock-related issues early in the flow.